Spring Garden Revival

 What Neighborhoods Do We Serve Throughout Rockport, MA?

-Rockport's neighborhoods each present unique gardening challenges and opportunities.
-Historic downtown features mature tree canopies (30-50% shade), narrow streets, and acidic glacial till soils.
-Pigeon Cove and Granite Pier areas experience coastal fog, salt exposure, and sandy soils with fast drainage.
-The South End and Old Garden Beach have marine clay soils and higher water tables, requiring raised beds and careful drainage management.
-Newer developments offer full sun but may have construction debris and lower organic matter (2-3%).
+Rockport’s neighborhoods each present unique gardening challenges and opportunities.
+Historic downtown areas feature mature tree canopies (30-50% shade), narrow streets, and glacial till soils with poor drainage.
+Coastal neighborhoods experience cooler springs, moderated winters, and salt exposure, with sandy soils that drain quickly but require more frequent irrigation.
+Newer developments offer full sun, but may have construction debris and lower organic matter (2-3%).
 Proximity to wetlands or conservation areas necessitates coordination with the Conservation Commission.
 Infrastructure varies, with some areas having professional irrigation and others relying on manual watering.
-Community standards range from manicured landscapes in planned communities (with HOA guidelines) to naturalized plantings in conservation-focused zones.
+Community standards range from manicured landscapes in planned developments (with HOA guidelines) to naturalized plantings in conservation-focused zones.
 Maintenance logistics are influenced by seasonal parking bans, equipment access, and waste disposal schedules.
+Always contact Dig Safe before any digging or installation.

 Rockport Municipal Ordinances for Garden Maintenance Equipment Operation & Commercial Service Standards